mg104/Installing_scala_in_linux/README.md

    - ./cs setup

 4. Install Java by running the following command:
+   - sudo apt install default-jre
-   - sudo apt install openjdk-16-jre-headless
+   - sudo apt install default-jdk

 5. Run the following command to find the path of the Java binary (bin) files:
    - sudo update-alternatives --config java

-6. Copy the path that you get from above (usually /usr/lib/jvm/java-16-openjdk-amd64/bin/java) without "/bin/java" and add it to the /etc/environment file by running the following command:
+6. Copy the path that you get from above (usually /usr/lib/jvm/java-11-openjdk-amd64/bin/java) without "/bin/java" and add it to the /etc/environment file by running the following command:
    - sudo nano /etc/environment

 7. Add the following line to the end of the above file:
-   - JAVA_HOME="/usr/lib/jvm/java-16-openjdk-amd64"
+   - JAVA_HOME="/usr/lib/jvm/java-11-openjdk-amd64"

 8. Run the following command:
    - source /etc/environment